k4sh4n1/research/pre-proposal draft notes.md

 * Thresholds of financial tipping points and structural buckling
 * Structural health monitoring and market surveillance
 * ...

-Despite the similarities, the algorithmic price forecasting is flourishing while the structural and seismic prediction is apparently lagging behind.
-Why is that?

 ## The other way around